Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 Latent-space generative models offer complementary advantages by encoding structural information into learned representations.
 DeepUrfold \cite{draizen2024deep}, for example, employs a 3D convolutional variational autoencoder to encode protein domain volumes, which produces structural embeddings of protein domains that can be used to identify evolutionary and functional relationships that cannot be identified by sequence alignment alone.
 While its clustering metrics are lower than those of curated resources such as CATHe \cite{nallapareddy2023cathe}, this approach offers alternative perspectives on protein structural organization, enriching the diversity of analytical strategies.

 The benefits of multimodality are not limited to the study of proteins.
-SpatialScope \cite{wan2023integrating} integrates spatial and molecular features to impute single-cell expression profiles, reducing cell type misclassification by more than 50\% compared to Tangram.
-Similarly, scGPT \cite{cui2024scgpt} fuses single-cell RNA-seq, ATAC-seq, and epigenetic modalities to learn unified cellular representations.
-The integration of this type of cell type annotation helps to improve the accuracy of cell type annotation and predict uncertain responses, which shows that multimodal generative frameworks are adaptable in both transcriptomic and epigenomic spaces.
+SpatialScope \cite{wan2023integrating} integrates spatial and molecular features to impute single-cell expression profiles, reducing cell type misclassification by more than 50\% compared \x{with} Tangram.
+Similarly, scGPT \cite{cui2024scgpt} fuses single-cell RNA-seq, ATAC-seq, and epigenetic modalities to learn unified cellular representations. \x{This multimodal integration improves cell type annotation accuracy and enables prediction of uncertain cellular responses}, which shows that multimodal generative frameworks are adaptable in both transcriptomic and epigenomic spaces.

 Altogether, these studies indicate that multimodal models are much better predictors than unimodal variants, in terms of accuracy and generalizability.
 Key performance metrics such as Pearson correlation, AUC, AUPR, and classification accuracy consistently favor models that integrate sequence, structural, and graph information.
-Moreover, the use of domain-specific embeddings and biologically informed pretraining enables these architectures to outperform general-purpose LLMs on fine-grained biological reasoning tasks.
+Moreover, the use of domain-specific embeddings and biologically informed pretraining enables these architectures to show improved performance over general-purpose LLMs on fine-grained biological reasoning tasks.
 As evaluation now depends more on clear and measurable benchmarks, multimodal fusion has become a significant approach for improving GenAI applications in bioinformatics.